Uberspace/manual/source/mail-mailboxes.rst

 ==============

 Plus addressing allows you to give out alternative addresses like ``mailbox+ebay@example.com`` that still arrive at your mailbox.
-You can create a `filter rule <mail-filters>`_ to automatically filter messages sent to plussed addresses, which can be helpful for managing mailing lists and site registrations.
+You can create a :doc:`filter rule <mail-filters>` to automatically filter messages sent to plussed addresses, which can be helpful for managing mailing lists and site registrations.

 .. warning:: The :doc:`spamfolder <mail-spam>` needs to be enabled to use plussed mailaddresses.